epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

 #### Type annotations

-Typescript allows us to annotate the input and output of functions, this greatly simplifies using functions where types might be ambiguous, the previous function we saw could be annotate as follows in ts:
+TypeScript allows us to annotate the input and output of functions, this greatly simplifies using functions where types might be ambiguous, the previous function we saw could be annotate as follows in ts:

 ```ts
 function addNumbers(a: number, b: number): number {